wavefrontHQ/docs/pages/doc/logging_log_alerts.md

                         Unique count
                     </td>
                     <td>
-                        The alert is fired if  the number of logs that are unique from each other are greater than or less than the alert threshold you define.
+                        The alert is fired when the number of logs that are unique from each other for the selected time window are greater than or less than the alert threshold you define.
                     </td>
                 </tr>
                 <tr>